 However, there are some safety considerations that will determine when your baby is too big for the bassinet and has outgrown it.

 First, make sure to pay attention to weight limits on your bassinet.
-The weight limits typically range from 10-20 lbs. maximum.
+The weight limits typically range from 10-20 pounds maximum.

 Second, you’ll need to mitigate risks of falling from the bassinet.
 Since most bassinets are much more shallow than standard cribs, it is important that you transition to a crib as soon as your baby is about to roll or sit up.

 You can’t adjust a bassinet like you can lower your baby’s crib, so they do have a shorter shelf life than the crib.